huggingface/blog/personal_copilot.md

 However, while these pre-trained models can perform impressively across a range of tasks, there's an exciting possibility lying just beyond the horizon: the ability to tailor a code generation model to your specific needs.
 Think of personalized coding assistants which could be leveraged at an enterprise scale.

-In this blog post, HugCoder 🤗, a code LLM, fine-tuned on the code contents from the public repositories of [huggingface GitHub organization](https://github.com/huggingface).
+In this blog post we show how we created HugCoder 🤗, a code LLM fine-tuned on the code contents from the public repositories of the [huggingface GitHub organization](https://github.com/huggingface).
 We will discuss our data collection workflow, our training experiments, and some interesting results.
 We will leave you with a couple of further extensions of this project for experimentation.

 Let’s begin 🚀